-- Use Flashlights before candles to avoid the risk of house fire.
+- Use Flashlights before candles to avoid the risk of a house fire.

 - If your pipes freeze, warm them with a hairdryer.
 If you do not have power, wrap them in rags.
 Then, open all faucets and pour hot water over the pipes, starting where they were most exposed to the cold.

 - Use WD-40 on your snow shovel to make shoveling easier.

 - If the power goes out, put towels at the bottoms of doors that have gaps and cover single-paned or drafty windows with blankets.
 Close doors to unneeded rooms.
 Get your power out supplies with this 10-minute preparation technique.

 - Again, if your power is out, especially for an extended time, dress in layers.
 Put on tights and/or long underwear if you have it as the bottom layer and then add on more loose-fitting, lightweight clothing in lots of layers after that.
 Mittens are warmer than gloves.
 End with a tight pair of warm socks and a hoodie.
 Keeping your head and feet warm is essential.
 You can also cover your mouth with a scarf.
 Also, EAT!
 May it be freeze-dried food that you kept in your emergency food pantry, or whatever you have in there.
 This will help your body produce more heat.
 And don’t forget the water.